okuujustin/Analysis-on-Global-Coronavirus-Case_rate-Death_rate-and-Vaccination_impact/README.md

 ## EXPLORATORY DATA ANALYSIS (EDA)
-EDA was conducted on the data using SQLServer:
+EDA was conducted on the data using SQL Server:
 1. Selecting the data necessary for the analysis
-2. Joining Covid-death and vaccination tables
+2. Joining the Covid-death and vaccination tables
 3.  checking the rate at which COVID-19 spread globally
-4.  using CTE to calculate the increment of vaccination by population
+4. Using CTE to calculate the increment of vaccination by population

 **The link to the SQL queries is stated below:**
 [SQL Query](Covid-19_SQLQuery.sql)